Table of Contents

 this type of leader believes in the concept of serving instead of being served.
 Many leaders mistake being a leader as a role where they should be obeyed and done by their team members.
 This creates a lot of tension between the leader and their team members, and it creates a toxic work atmosphere that may cause the demise of the business as time goes on.
 On the other hand, a servant leader strives to help each teammate reach their highest potential by creating a healthy communicative environment where all the team members are comfortable and are working efficiently.

-This type of leadership is a rigorous and authoritarian type of leadership and is considered somewhat of an opposite to servant leadership.
+This type of leadership is a rigorous and authoritarian type of leadership and is considered somewhat of the opposite of servant leadership.
 This type of leader would be very demanding of their team members, and they would have little communication with them.
 It’s a patriarchal kind of leadership.

 Authentic executive leadership:

-Authentic leadership is somewhat similar to a servant leader in the sense of it being an open, communicative relationship between the leader and the team members.
+Authentic leadership is somewhat similar to a servant leader in the sense of it is an open, communicative relationship between the leader and the team members.
 In this type of leadership, the whole team, including the leader, strives to achieve one goal or a list of goals.
-It’s heavy on team-work, and it’s a very genuine type of leadership.
+It’s heavy on teamwork, and it’s a very genuine type of leadership.

 Characteristics of an executive leader